 If hair loss is a problem for you, it’s a good idea to visit your local GP.
 In the meantime, use a women’s hair loss concealer like BOOST N BLEND™ to keep your hair loss a secret.
 It is easy to apply and gives an instant result.

 About the Author:

-Bambi Staveley is a trained nurse, author of How to Make Thin Hair Fat - Causes and Solutions of Unexpected Thinning Hair in Women (published by Barrallier Books 2016) and herself a female hair loss sufferer.
+Bambi Staveley is a trained nurse, author of HAIR LOSS IN WOMEN - Understand why this is happening to you and learn how to turn your hair loss back on (published in 2022) and herself a female hair loss sufferer.
 Following her own hair loss journey which began in 2008, Bambi dedicated her life to female hair loss research and to finding some way to solve the mystery and at the very least, cover up the problem so it was her own secret.
 Naturally, once she was able to both cover up her hair loss and eventually, grow her hair back, she was driven to share that information with female hair loss sufferers the world over.

-Boost N Blend is available at the following online stores as well as on Amazon.
+Boost N Blend is available at the following online stores.

 |SHOP BOOST N BLEND AU||SHOP BOOST N BLEND USA|